PkmX/hpbar/README.md

 To support customized names for monsters in your mod, simply add the name to be displayed in the `TAG` property of the monster actor.

 ## Changelogs

+### v10
+* Added a counter that shows how many players got rekt by a monster.

 ### v9
 * Support rm-ark v2 and HEM v0.9467.